 How has the Orthopedics Institute at Children’s Colorado been able to improve standard spine wound infection rates?

 In 2007, the Orthopedics Institute started an interdisciplinary spine infection task force to help reduce wound infections.
 The task force includes spine surgeons, epidemiologists, infection preventionists, pharmacists, anesthesiologists and nurses.

-Through this task force, we’ve been able to monitor our hospital's compliance with evidence-based practices to help prevent infections.
+Through this task force, we’ve been able to ensure we're following evidence-based practices to help prevent infections.